dlpbc/ai-reading-list/README.md

 #### [About SGD] - blog-post, deep-learning-theory
 https://medium.com/intuitionmachine/the-peculiar-behavior-of-deep-learning-loss-surfaces-330cb741ec17
-*Short Note: The blog post discuss recent researches (papers between late 2016 to early 2017) that focused on studying and intepreting how SGD optimizer works under the hood.
-This is a subset of a growing new sub-research area focused on developing theories (and understanding) of deep learning systems.*
+*Short Note: The blog post discuss recent researches (papers between late 2016 to early 2017) that focused on studying and intepreting the nature of SGD optimizer and its underlying principles under the hood.
+This is a subset of a growing new sub-research area focused on developing theories (and understanding) of deep learning systems.
+Anyone interested in studying about deep learning theories can also check out this [Stanford course (video lectures)](https://www.researchgate.net/project/Theories-of-Deep-Learning).*